aseba-community/dashel/readme.md

 To compile Dashel, you need [CMake 2.6 or later](http://www.cmake.org/).
 The CMake website provides [documentation on how to use CMake](https://cmake.org/runningcmake).

-### Unix

-If you are on Unix and lazy, and just want to compile Dashel without any additional thinking, type the following commands in Dashel sources directory:
 On Linux, to enumerate serial ports, first install [libudev](http://www.kernel.org/pub/linux/utils/kernel/hotplug/libudev/).

 ## Contribute